shekhargulati/git-the-missing-tutorial/README.md

 ## Why version control system?

-You should use version control it offers the below:
+You should use version control because it offers the below:

 1. Collaboration among a team of Coders
 2. Versioning the code.
 Could create multiple branches to setup binary releases